 Video is the future

-The number of Chinese video users are constantly increasing year after year, this number is also due to the booming of smartphone users and the booming of the digital era.
+The number of Chinese video users is constantly increasing year after year, this number is also due to the booming of smartphone users and the booming of the digital era.

 According to ChineinternetWatch, in 2012, 49, 4% of Chinese users were watching videos on their smartphone, now this figure is at 76.7%.

-Video is becoming more and more efficient, especially due to the efficiency of large scale video platforms such as Youku.
-It is not only about watching movies, short films or music video clips..
+The video is becoming more and more efficient, especially due to the efficiency of large-scale video platforms such as Youku.
+It is not only about watching movies, short films or music video clips.
 You can deliver a message, target a customer, engage your customer and make them buy.